 What is self-esteem?

 But what happens for that individual if these personalities characteristics and egos are questioned?
-What happens if that individual decides that conformed success is not the only measure of self that the individual wants to measure their esteem?
+What happens if that individual decides that conformed success is not the only measure of self that the individual wants to assess their esteem by?
 At this point these personalities characteristics and egos can become restrictions in two ways - restricting because they conflict with conformed success in the delusory system or restricting because the individual wants to choose a different way to live.
-Do all individuals resolve the potential conflicts between their self as these personalities characteristics and egos and the 2 restrictions?
+Do all individuals resolve the potential conflicts between their self as these personalities characteristics and egos and the restrictions?
 No, for many it is an ongoing conflict that they accept.
 But for others their path starts to become stronger triggering enquiry, and possible practice to follow.

 How does authenticity fit in?

-One answer could be that authenticity means that 100% self-esteem is for those who completely accept the delusory system and conformed success - if we ignore the delusions.
-But immediately we consider the word authentic we must start enquiry into delusion, but as soon as we do that we start to consider compromise.
-We are compromising with the delusory system in order to achieve success - and for many people the compromise is simply based on the need for money in their personal life.
+Is it authentic that 100% self-esteem is for those who completely accept the delusory system and conformed success - is it authentic to ignore the delusions?
+Immediately we consider the word authentic we must start enquiry into delusion, but as soon as we do that we start to consider compromise.
+Consciously or unconsciously we are compromising with the delusory system in order to achieve success - for many people this compromise is simply based on the need for money in their personal life.
 So we have a fragment of self (personalities, characteristics and ego) that compromises with the system to get money for personal life.

 What is authentic self-evaluation?